harshithakashi/batch-streaming-pipeline/README.md

 ## Problem Statement

-Modern data platforms must handle two types of data:

-- **Batch data** that arrives at fixed intervals (for example, daily CSV files)
-- **Streaming data** that arrives continuously in real time (for example, user events)
+Modern applications require timely insights from both historical (batch) data and real-time (streaming) events to support operational and analytical use cases.

+Relying on batch processing alone introduces latency, while streaming systems without historical context limit deeper analysis.

-The challenge is to design a system that can process both batch and streaming data using the right AWS services while keeping the architecture simple and scalable.
+The goal of this project is to design a **hybrid batch and streaming data pipeline** that:

-This project demonstrates a beginner-friendly design for handling batch and streaming data pipelines on AWS.
+- Ingests real-time events and batch data from multiple sources
+- Processes data using scalable, event-driven components
+- Stores data in a centralized storage layer for downstream analytics
+- Supports low-latency access while maintaining historical accuracy

 ## Architecture Diagram